 All councils must have an Adult Protection Committee.
-You can see our membership using the link on the left.
+View the membership of our Adult Protection Committee.

 The Adult Support and Protection (Scotland) Act 2007 outlines how to offer support and protection to certain adults who may be at risk of harm or neglect.

 An adult at risk of harm is someone aged 16 or over who may be unable to protect themselves from someone harming them or from exploitation or neglect due to:

 We all have a right to be safe.
 If you are worried that you or someone you know is being harmed, suffering from neglect or being abused, you should tell someone.
 Contact any of the numbers below or complete our Adult Protection Referral Form, also known as an AP1.

 The person who is causing harm may also be doing it to others.
 Or the person who is being harmed or neglected may not be able to report it themselves.
 Even if it happened many years ago, it is still important to report it.

 If you are concerned about the immediate safety of an adult dial 999.
 For other reports, contact your local police or social work office.
 Outwith office hours please contact police or standby social work services.
 All numbers can be found below.

 Any information you give will be treated with care.
 Even if you don't want to give your name, we can still make sure the person's care and welfare are protected.